2muchcoffeecom/ngx-restangular/README.md

-# Ng2-Restangular
+# Ngx-restangular

 This project is the follow-up of the [Restangular](https://github.com/mgonto/restangular/).
-Ng2-Restangular is an Angular 2 service that simplifies common GET, POST, DELETE, and UPDATE requests with a minimum of client code.
+Ngx-restangular is an Angular 2+ service that simplifies common GET, POST, DELETE, and UPDATE requests with a minimum of client code.
 It's a perfect fit for any WebApp that consumes data from a RESTful API.

 # Demo

 Live Demo on Plunkr [Hero App](http://embed.plnkr.co/qozGPV2HowzmtKbC9a54/).
-You can also check post about using ng2-restangular with [restdb.io](https://restdb.io/) service in [simple TODO Application](http://blog.2muchcoffee.com/angular_todo_application_with_ng2-restangular_and_restdb-io/)
+You can also check post about using ngx-restangular with [restdb.io](https://restdb.io/) service in [simple TODO Application](http://blog.2muchcoffee.com/angular_todo_application_with_ng2-restangular_and_restdb-io/)

 # Current stage

-Ng2-Restangular almost all functionality was transferred from the Restangular.
+Ngx-restangular almost all functionality was transferred from the Restangular.
 We are open to any cooperation in terms of its further development.

 # Table of contents